AmericanCouncils/Transcoding/README.md

 5. Fifth are `FileHandlerDefinition` instances.
 These can be specified by Adapters, as well as Presets, and define what types of files are allowable as both input and output.
 These instances are used internally by the `Transcoder` to ensure valid input/output and to assist in building a valid output file path if none is specified, or to catch an invalid path if provided, before it gets to the adapter for the transcode process.

-6. Last, there are `Job` classes.  (**NOT YET IMPLEMENTED**) Jobs are complex groupings of presets.
-For example, if you want to transcode multiple files from one input file, or apply multiple presets to one file, that type of interaction can be specified in a `Job` class, which you can then execute the same as you would any other preset.

 Below you will see basic example usage and implementation of each the items mentioned above.

-## Transcoder ##
+### Transcoder ###

 The Transcoder does the work of standardizing the transcoding input and output.
-What exactly it does when transcoding a file is determined by the registered presets, adapters and jobs.
+What exactly it does when transcoding a file is determined by the registered presets, and adapters.

-### Usage ###
+#### Usage ####

 Using the Transcoder by its self is simple, as it has no dependencies.
-It can accept presets/adapters/jobs from anywhere, some of which may have their own dependencies if necessary.
+It can accept presets/adapters from anywhere, some of which may have their own dependencies if necessary.

 	$transcoder = new AC\Component\Transcoding\Transcoder;

-	// ... register presets, adapters & jobs ...
+	// ... register presets & adapters ...
 	$transcoder->registerAdapter(new MyCustomFFmpegAdapter("/path/to/ffmpeg"));
 	$transcoder->registerPreset(new FFmpeg/WebmHDPreset);
 	$transcoder->registerJob(new FFmpeg/MyHtml5VideoJob);